 Wherever you live in the UK, your GP will have knowledge of local talking therapies services and will be able to refer you to access them.
-If you live in England and are registered with a GP, you can also self-refer to your local Improving Access to Psychological Therapies (IAPT) service.
-Once referred to IAPT you will be contacted by the service and may be offered 1-1 therapy, group therapy, online therapy, or signposted/referred to a more suitable service depending on what they think would be most appropriate.
-To find your local IAPT service, you can go here: www.nhs.uk/service-search/mental-health/find-a-psychological-therapies-service/
+If you live in England and are registered with a GP, you can also self-refer to your local Taking Therapies Service (formerly known as 'IAPT' services - Improving Access to Psychological Therapies).
+Once referred, you will be contacted by the service and may be offered 1-1 therapy, group therapy, online therapy, or signposted/referred to a more suitable service depending on what they think would be most appropriate.
+To find your local Talking Therapies service, you can go here: www.nhs.uk/service-search/mental-health/find-a-psychological-therapies-service/